 - line the barbell up with the middle of your foot

 - If you got the minimum deadlift equipment necessary to lift at home, you could lift using deadlift socks only

 - But, if you are in a gym or competition, you will need to wear deadlift shoes

 - If you use shoes, make sure you use flat-soled deadlift shoes, not regular tennis or running shoes.

-- The closer you are to the floor and the more stable, the better, as described in the 5 Best Deadlift Shoes On The Market Today In 2021.
+- The closer you are to the floor and the more stable, the better, as described in the 5 Best Deadlift Shoes On The Market Today.

 b.
 Lower to the Bar and Grip